Monday, 24 May 2010

-We noticed a quantity of children playing near the river as we crossed the Loire and entered Fourchambault.
+We noticed a group of children playing near the river as we crossed the Loire and entered Fourchambault.
 As it was a Monday and not in the school holidays, we were slightly puzzled.

 We crossed the long iron bridge, dodging from one strip of shade to the next.
 Sweat poured off us and we were pleased to see the camping ground as soon as we reached the other bank, a rather grand park-like expanse adorned with trees of various kinds.

 We had not seen an open shop all day, so we asked the woman in the office where we could find a boulangerie.
 Her face fell.
 It was the Pentecost public holiday, she said – which explained the abundance of children at large – and most shops were shut, but if we hurried we could catch the boulangerie before it closed at 1 pm.

 Leaving our packs with her, we rushed up the street but were too late, and even though we trudged the length of the ugly main street, all we saw were a couple of bars and a lot of shop fronts with their shutters down.